Uplift » Why is my Car Accident Settlement Taking So Long?

 Problems with Your Case

-Sometimes, proving that the other driver was completely at fault can be challenging, especially if this is questioned after the accident.
-Your attorney may need some time to prove liability.
+Sometimes, proving that the other driver was completely at fault can be challenging, especially if fault is disputed after the accident.
+Your attorney may need time to establish liability.

 To establish negligence on the part of the other party, you must prove that:

-• The other party engaged in reckless or careless actions rather than exercising care.
-This could be driving while texting or driving under the influence.
+• The other party breached this duty by engaging in reckless or careless actions rather than exercising reasonable care.
+This could include driving while texting or driving under the influence.

 Substantial Settlement